sberridge/msgbroker/readme.md

 ### Create Publisher

 The message broker functions with publishers and subscribers.

-Publishers send out messages which are then consumed by subscribers.
+Once created, a publisher can be used to send out messages which will then be picked up and consumed by subscribers.

+A client can own multiple publishers if necessary in order to send out messages to different services or to help organise messages.

 Publishers are created by sending the following message to the service: